ThomasVrancken/info9023-mlops/labs/08_docker_compose/README.md

 ```bash
 docker-compose down
 ```
-If you don't use this command, the containers will keep running in the background even if you close the terminal.
+If you don't use this command, the containers will still be in use and keep running in the background even if you close the terminal.
 This is a problem because it takes up resources on your machine.
 So this command will stop the containers created from the `docker-compose up` command and remove the containers defined in the `docker-compose.yml` file.
 What we mean by remove is that the containers are stopped and removed.
 The images are not removed.
 If you want to remove the images you can use the `docker rmi` command.